wavefrontHQ/docs/pages/doc/charts_events_displaying.md

 Examining events directly in charts can help you correlate metric anomalies with the events.
 This page explains how you can display an event *overlay* with details about the event, and customize the overlay.

+You save any of these events settings from the GUI, but can make the settings persist by setting the value [in the dashboard JSON file](#set-event-overlays-permanently).

 ## Event Overlay Example

 The example below shows an event overlay that includes a link to the alert that generated it and other information about the event.